jwsternthal/jwsternthal.github.io/index.md

 **Youngstown State University, Youngstown, OH.
 August 2015 to Present.**

-Bachelors' in Science - Applied Science in Information Technology with Networking; Telcommunications Minor.
+Bachelors in Science - Applied Science in Information Technology with Networking; Telcommunications Minor.

+At Youngstown State University, I am presently working toward getting my degree so I can have a career in the information technology field - which aligns with my interest.

 **Sharon High School, Sharon, PA.
 August 2011 to June 2015.**

-General Courses.
+At Sharon High School, I studied the general courses required by the Pennsylvania Department of Education.

 **Mercer County Career Center, Mercer, PA.
 August 2013 to May 2015.**